 Students will choose one other course from a list of elective courses addressing various aspects of human resource management and industrial and labor relations.

-Under special circumstances, ILR students may also be eligible to choose their elective course from the curriculum of the Smurfit School, the renowned graduate business school of University College Dublin.
+Under special circumstances, ILR students may also be eligible to choose their elective course from the curriculum of the Smurfit School, the renowned graduate business school of University College Dublin and from departments outside of the Lochlann Quinn School of Business.

 All Quinn courses are taught with a series of formal lectures together with a strong emphasis on course work outside the classroom including project work, computer and library research, and class presentations.
 The Quinn School strongly emphasizes small classes with a cap of 50 students in upper-level classes.
 Each course meets for three hours with a three-hour formal examination at the end of the semester.